ShoYamanishi/SDFont/README.md

 * [GLEW](https://glew.sourceforge.net) : a quasi requirement to use OpenGL.
 * [GLFW3](https://www.glfw.org) : a window manager for OpenGL used in the demo program.

+* [utfcpp](https://github.com/nemtrif/utfcpp) : a library to manipulate strings in unicode developed by [Nemanja Trifunovic](https://github.com/nemtrif) provided under BSL-1.0 license.
+It is already included in [include/utfcpp](include/utfcpp/).

 Following is a sample installation process tested on Ubuntu 22.04.3 LTS.
 ```
 sudo add-apt-repository universe